ucd-library/fin/docs/README.md

 - FinAC - An opinionated WebAC wrapper
 - GCS - A Google Cloud Storage service for accessing binary data
 - Keycloak - An authentication service that integrates with Keycloak
-- Essync - A service for syncing data between Fcrepo and ElasticSearch
+- Dbsync - A service for syncing data between Fcrepo and external databases using [Fin Data Models](./data-models)
 - Workflow - A service for managing and monitoring 3rd party workflow frameworks

 # Topics